-Appropriate use within the future desired character set by Built Form Policy Not yet responding to distinctive character of Oxford Street.
+Context and Character by Built Form Policy Not yet responding to distinctive character of Oxford Street.
 Not yet enhancing the identity of the area.
 Consideration of this is important in an area undergoing transition.

 Façade treatment - adds interest but there does not appear to be any reason or rigor in the design.
 This requires further development and resolution.
 Curved ground floor glazing - ground floor treatments requires development.
 Consider the existing distinct elements and more traditional façade.
 Some of the new buildings at this end of Oxford St do not adequately respond to the character and context of the locality which has detracted from the overall character.
-1.5m setback is a good idea to allow for some Deep So Zones and planting.
+Principle 2 - Landscape quality 1.5m setback is a good idea to allow for some Deep Sol Zones and planting.
 Will also assist to screen; views of buildings opposite which are not well kept, and western sun.
 A landscaping approach is required to be refined.
 Planters and other opportunities for Deep Soil Zones should be explored.
-There are many spaces that occupants can use; consideration of landscaping (and furniture) and how this can contribute to the quality and potential uses of these spaces is required.
-Consider integrating soft landscaping into communal circulation and balcony spaces which are currently quite large.
+There are many spaces that occupants can use; consideration of landscaping (and furniture) and how this can contribute to the quality and potential uses of these spaces is required Consider integrating soft landscaping into communal circulation and balcony spaces which are currently quite large.
 Consider how landscaping can contribute to microclimate City outlined that given the type of development a Landscaping plan will be required under the Built Form Policy as part of the DA application.
-Responds to Built Form Policy requirements The application appears to exceed the allowable plot ratio so justification will be required.
-Highlight strip windows on upper floors offer poor outloof for occupants, and present and add to the appearance obuilding bulk.
+Principle 3 - Built form and scale Responds to Built Form Policy requirements Responds to Built Form Policy requirements The application appears to exceed the allowable plot ratio so justification will be required.
+Highlight strip windows on upper floors offer poor outlook for occupants, and present and add to the appearance o building bulk.
 The 3m setbacks of upper floors should allow for full size windows to most windows.
 Balcony extends to the boundary.
 An open terrace to the neighbouring property is not permitted.
 Will require a parapet wall or setback with a boundary wall.
 Consider how textures and materials could reduce bulk and scale, improve building articulation and improve interest at street level.
-Has made good use of site levels.
+Principle 4 - Functionality and build quality Has made good use of site levels.
 Apartments are generously sized and have functional layouts.
 Most provide a good level of amenity other than the few with access to daylight/ventilation via voids etc. In the next review, it would be appropriate to see some detail on intended for materials.
 Turning circles for vehicles to be checked by City's Technical Officers.
-Communal rooftop deck is to be further developed ar refined to ensure it's usable for residents and a space residents want to spend time in.
+Communal rooftop deck is to be further developed and refined to ensure it's usable for residents and a space residents want to spend time in.
 Communal space generous.
+Consider storeroom placement (particularly doors) and consider whether internal, external (accessed via communal), or both would best suit occupants in this area.